 The Business Lawyers at The Jacobs Law LLC can review the specific circumstances of your business with you and assist in choosing the type of business entity that best fits your needs.

-Our experienced Boston Business Formation Attorneys at The Jacobs Law will advise new or existing business owners (a) in choosing the state to register in and (b) in selecting the appropriate type of business entity to register (or convert to), whether it be a Corporation, S-Corporation, Limited Liability Company, Partnership, Limited Liability Partnership, etc., the specific tax implications of each business entity, and (c) will draft all required documents to properly form and register a business with the Secretary of the Commonwealth of Massachusetts (or other state).
+Our experienced Boston Business Formation Lawyers at The Jacobs Law will advise new or existing business owners (a) in choosing the state to register in and (b) in selecting the appropriate type of business entity to register (or convert to), whether it be a Corporation, S-Corporation, Limited Liability Company, Partnership, Limited Liability Partnership, etc., the specific tax implications of each business entity, and (c) will draft all required documents to properly form and register a business with the Secretary of the Commonwealth of Massachusetts (or other state).

-Our Boston Business Formation Attorneys will provide all of the legal services listed below at rates that are highly competitive with those online non-lawyer options.
-However, unlike most online options, a Business Lawyer at The Jacobs Law, will provide personalized, quality legal advice and document customization specific to your needs and the type of business you plan to start that non-lawyer online options simply cannot do.
+Our Boston Business Formation Lawyers will provide all of the legal services listed below at rates that are highly competitive with those online non-lawyer options.
+However, unlike most online options, a Business Attorney at The Jacobs Law, will provide personalized, quality legal advice and document customization specific to your needs and the type of business you plan to start that non-lawyer online options simply cannot do.
 If we had a nickel for every time a client has run into trouble with a standard document obtained from one of those online services…